Horizon Summer Camp

 Our summer camp program (Horizon Camp) is a week-long camp where adults with physical disabilities team up one-on-one with able-bodied volunteers for a week of recreation, learning, and fun.
 Located at Timber Pointe Outdoor Center in Hudson, Illinois – the site is just 12 miles outside Bloomington/Normal.
 The camp rests on 170 rolling acres of land on beautiful Lake Bloomington.

-The site is fully accessible including air-conditioned cabins, a heated pool with ramp access, accessible shower facilities and a two story lodge overlooking the lake.
+The site is fully accessible including air-conditioned cabins, an accessible swimming pool with ramp access, accessible shower facilities and a two story lodge overlooking the lake.
 Participants will take part in multiple adapted sports including archery, canoeing, paintball, and horseback riding in a safe, yet beautiful setting.

 Who Can Volunteer?

 Anyone 16 years of age or older who can donate a week of their time & energy is welcome.
 No previous experience is necessary — just a willingness to help.
 Orientation sessions are provided to ensure the safety of everyone involved.
-For more information, visit the link below.
+Click here for additional information for volunteers.

 Association of Horizon is a tax exempt 501(c)3 nonprofit organization.
 Association of Horizon Tax ID number is: 36-3814090.